f5devcentral/f5-corkscrew/README.md

 ## Tasks/Ideas

 - Deeper app parsing
-    - looking into digging/crawling the partitions for all configs
+    - looking into digging/crawling the partitions for all configs (complete except for "default" profile information)
     - expand the discovery of pools referenced in irules, local traffic policies
         - this also includes references to other virtual servers and nodes
         - return this information in the app maps
     - what other things need to be added to the parsing?
         - oneConnect profiles?

+- Object one-line output
+    - Add the ability to return apps as single line objects like `tmsh list net self one-line`
+    - There have been many times in the past where I have found that output to be incredibly useful, espcially for large configurations
+    - It may have just as much value here
+    - To accomodatet his, I would change the data structure of the app, which is currently just a string, to an array, where each item is an object that makes the total application
+        - Then as part of the output, depending on a switch `--one-line`, remove line returns from each array item, then combine the array items with line returns to provide a single string like before

 - Command line interface
     - this should provide a good way to just download the rpm, issue a command and get parsed apps
     - could be big with support and/or hard core command liners
+    - initial version of the command line is available as a single command that returns most of the necessary information

 - Exploring the idea of fully jsonifying the entire config
-    - I belive this would provide the most flexible and scalable way to consume and search the config in totallity
+    - I belive this would provide the most flexible and scalable way to consume and search the config in totallity (became true...)
-    - all parititions and even the bigip_base.conf could all be added to the same tree to provide a single place to search for eveything config related (at least for migrations)
+    - all parititions and even the bigip_base.conf could all be added to the same tree to provide a single place to search for eveything config related (at least for migrations) (cone)
-    - the struggle is needing to create a function that will search the tree for an object key and return an array of matches including path and value
+    - the struggle is needing to create a function that will search the tree for an object key and return an array of matches including path and value (done)
-    - this will allow us to further filter results as needed
+    - this will allow us to further filter results as needed (done)
-        - This approach seems to accomodate different profile types with the same name
+        - This approach seems to accomodate different profile types with the same name (done)
     - I also think this method will accomodate possible configuration nameing changes with different versions
         - we should be able to just search for path paramters after the key is found to find the right object type
     - this should also remove the need for the regex tree, or at least reduce it to a minimal size
     - 9.25.2020 - did find out that tmos will not allow conflicting names across the different profile/monitor types
         - this should make searching for an object eaiser

-- thinking about how to expand the current input method of the main ltm class
-    - it currently takes a bigip.conf at initiation, but should probably take an array of tmso files (ex. ['bigip.conf', 'bigip_base.conf', 'partitionConf', ...])
-    - all files will be parsed into the json tree for a more complete search
-    - So, it's nice to be able to feed it a single file and explode that in the vscode extension or just for simple work, but probably also need to include some logic to consume a UCS/qkvew, and maybe even an scf
-        - in that case we are gonna need functions to unpack each method
+    - 10.24.2020 - ended up going to the "mostly" jsonified config at this point.
+        - Meaning just the parent objects have been converted, but the body has not
+        - Searching specific object branches for information is way faster and native to the node engine
+        - Focusing on this one data structure allow the removal of all the other ways the data was being held
+            - resulting in much more efficient memory utilization
+            - which also greatly improved performance
+        - If/when we go the route of a fully jsonified config which can have it's benefits, I think it should be a seperate tree
+            - This would allow for one to be used for raw config object extraction while the other would provide a way to search for specific object settins across the tree
+                -For example, being able to see which virtual servers have port translation enabled, or what ssl profiles have a specific "SSL Option" enabled without having to regex the body of the original config

 - a "sanitize" function to remove sensitive information and change IPs/names so configs can be shared as part of the process
+    - replace all certificate references with the default f5 cert?
+    - change hostname
+    - IP address randmonizer
+        - to change any and all ip addresses to randomly generated addresses or specify the range
+        - This would be done in a one-to-one mapping to not break any of the associations across the config
+    - object name obvuscator?
+    - return just the config files, like a mini_ucs?

 - an option to include the default profiles
-    - add the profiles_base.conf file to the config and the app extraction should pick up those objects
+    - add the profiles_base.conf file to the config and the app extraction should pick up those objects to provide a complete view of the settings

 - Identify advanced configurations
     - At this time it means any advaned irule or policy that references other VIPs